New to Facebook ads? Well, you are at the right place.

 For when it comes to inserting a call-to-action button, ‘to include, or not to include - that is the question’.
 And sadly, there is no definite answer as it varies depending on the objective of your advertisement.
 That is to say, if it is an announcement, it is not likely that a Call-To-Action button is needed.

-Then again, to not include a CTA button has been said as one of the worst facebook ad mistakes.
+Then again, not including a CTA button has been said to be one of the worst Facebook ad mistakes.

 But most importantly, your call-to-action button must meet the expectations of the people.
 If they have clicked on it expecting to see the new Mercedes SUV, don’t land them on the homepage instead.
 Show them what they came for.